-As noted below, the Tribunal received 64 new cases during 2017/18.
-This is a substantial increase from the previous year, when we received 54 new cases.
-The 2017/18 increase is in contrast to the decreasing caseload noted in recent Annual Reports.
+As noted below, the Tribunal received 43 new cases during 2018/19.
+This is a substantial decrease from the previous year, when we received 64 new cases.
 Without extensive research, I am not able to offer any comment as to why this should be, or whether it indicates a trend for the future.

-In 2017/18, the Tribunal received 64 new cases and disposed of 59 cases.
+In 2018/19, the Tribunal disposed of 68 cases.

-Cases received in 2017/18
+Cases received in 2018/19